slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Don’t buy on future hopes; only buy on past mistakes.'*

 > *'Sit on your ass.
-You’re paying less to brokers, you’re listening to less nonsense, and if it works, the tax system gives you an extra one, two, or three percentage points per annum.' -- Charlie Munger*
+You’re paying less to brokers, you’re listening to less nonsense, and if it works, the tax system gives you an extra one, two, or three percentage points per annum.'
+'It’s waiting that helps you as an investor, and a lot of people just can’t stand to wait.' -- Charlie Munger*

+HINT: When to fold them?

+> *'Life, in part, is like a poker game, wherein you have to learn to quit sometimes when holding a much-loved hand.
+You must learn to handle mistakes and new facts that change the odds.
+Mistakes are an opportunity to grow.
+How we handle adversity is up to us.
+This is how we become personally antifragile.' -- Charlie Munger*

+HINT: Barbell strategy

 <!--
 > *'Em vez de tentar encontrar os vencedores, julgo que a mais-valia que um gestor traz é evitar os perdedores.
 O que é bem mais fácil.